Family Houses

 The book 'An Officer of the Long Parliament' is an account of the life and times of Colonel Richard Townesend (sic) and a chronicle of his descendants.
 Only seven of his ten sons married and of these six are extinct the male line.
 All Colonel Richard's descendants today derive from his second son, Colonel Bryan Townsend, who had nine sons but only five of them married.
 It is these five who constitute the various branches of the family as described in 'An Officer of the Long Parliament' and they are represented in the book by five 'Houses', namely:

 This page of the website is devoted to a short history of each 'House' along with a chronicle of those who lived there and some of their kinsmen.
-In addition to the five 'Houses' shown above, Shepperton and Myross Wood have been included as they feature in these Records.
+In addition to the five 'Houses' shown above, Shepperton, Myross Wood, Garrycloyne, Firmount and Pallastown have been included as they feature in these Records all of which are listed in the University of Galway Landed Estates database.
+Click on the name of each house to open the entry and scroll down to the map to see its location.

 CASTLETOWNSHEND